Everything PR News

 The Boutique vs. Big Narrative

-Large brands must counter this narrative not with dismissal but with demonstrable proof: ingredient traceability, third-party audits, sustainability reporting, veterinary partnerships.
+Large brands face a persistent reputational headwind: the perception that smaller equals better.
+Whether fair or not, this perception shapes consumer expectations.
+Large brands must counter this narrative with demonstrable proof: ingredient traceability, third-party audits, sustainability reporting, veterinary partnerships.
 Scale can be reframed as strength — enabling better testing, research, and safety infrastructure.
-But this reframing requires proactive storytelling.

 E-Commerce and the New Transparency